naughtont3/docker-builds/hobbes-dtk-demo/STARTER-SAL9000.md

 ----------------------------------

 1. Run Docker command to start 'naughtont3/hobbes-dtk-demo' container
-   NOTE: The first time, it'll have to download the image from Dockerhub.
+   NOTE: The first time, it will have to download the image from Dockerhub.

     ```
      # (Useful/Optional) Create shared host/guest scratch dir